defenseunicorns/leapfrogai/README.md

 ### Configure DNS

-Ensure that the DNS record for `*.bigbang.dev` points to the load balancher for Istio.
-By default this DNS record points at localhost, so for the k3d deployment, this should work out of the box with the loadbalancers configured.
+Ensure that the DNS record for `*.bigbang.dev` points to the load balancer for Istio.
+By default this DNS record points at localhost, so for the k3d deployment, this should work out of the box with the load balancers configured.
 For a remote EKS deployment, you may need to

 The OpenAI API service is hosted and then uses GRPC to talk to the embedding server and the alpaca-lora-7B instance